 Communities Rise is providing a virtual legal clinic to help small businesses and nonprofits navigate the issues they might experience as a result of the COVID-19 pandemic.
 The program offers a free, 60-minute phone or video call consultation with a lawyer which can meet each specific business' needs.

-Temporary rules expand unemployment benefits to cover more people, including many sole proprietors, contractors, artists, and gig workers.
+Unemployment Benefits: Temporary rules expand unemployment benefits to cover more people, including many sole proprietors, contractors, artists and gig workers.

 The Office of Gov. Inslee has established a detailed list of financial, export, insurance and workforce assistance which may be available for businesses and nonprofits.

 The Washington Small Business Development Center has developed a detailed Business Resiliency Toolkit to help businesses plan and adapt to disasters.
-Additionally, the center is running resiliency webinars through this crisis.
+Additionally, the center is running resiliency webinars.

 - COVID-19 resources and information (Greater Seattle Partners)